jsammarco/AXIS_VAPIX_API_TOOLS/README.md

 ```

 You will be asked for the camera IP, credentials, and a method selection (covering overlay and upload methods).
 Each choice then prompts for the relevant params before issuing the request and printing the JSON response.
 For image overlays, `addImage` requests the camera number, overlay image path, and desired position, while `setImage` prompts for the overlay identity and any updates to `overlayPath` or `position`. `listImages` runs without asking for any parameters.

+#### Image uploads

+- Use the **`uploadOverlayImage`** method to push an image file to the camera before referencing it in `addImage`/`setImage`.
+- Supply `--image-file /path/to/file.png` on the CLI (or provide a path when prompted in the menu).
+Optional params such as `scaleToResolution` and `alpha` are supported when you add `--param` entries.
+- After upload, call `listImages` to enumerate stored files or `deleteImage` to remove one.

+#### Text overlays, variables, and dynamic slots

+- Text overlays support Axis overlay text modifiers, so you can embed runtime values such as date/time or device data in the string you pass to `addText`/`setText`.
+See the [overlay modifiers schema](https://developer.axis.com/vapix/network-video/overlay-api/#schema-for-axis-cgioverlaymodifierscgi-response) for the full list.
+- Dynamic text slots let you change part of the overlay without recreating it.
+Place `#D<SLOT>` tokens inside the `text` parameter (for example, `"Camera #n – #D1"`).
+- Update or read a slot value through the dynamic text endpoint on the camera, e.g. `https://<camera>/axis-cgi/dynamicoverlay/dynamicoverlay.cgi?action=setDynamicText&slot=1&text=Hello` to set slot **1**, and `...action=getDynamicText&slot=1` to fetch the current string.
+The overlay updates automatically wherever `#D1` appears.
+More details are in the [Dynamic Text documentation](https://developer.axis.com/vapix/network-video/overlay-api/#dynamic-text).
+- The script normalizes newlines to `%0A` so multi-line text is rendered correctly by the camera.

 ### `setImage`